joolee92/odin-recipes/README.md

-This project is to create a website using HTML
+This project is to create a website using HTML.

-The website will be about recipes for imaginary foods
+The website will be about recipes for imaginary foods.